-For development of public open space areas that involve foreshore areas or areas primarily for conservation purposes, the CGG will require detailed management plans as per Appendix 2.
+For development of public open space areas that involve foreshore areas or areas primarily for conservation purposes, the CGG will require detailed management plans in accord with the City's Guidelines for the Preparation of Foreshore/Conservation Management Plans.

 The following criteria will also be used to ensure a sufficient standard of open space is developed prior to handover to the CGG.